-- (a) The extensive segregation of persons with disabilities in institutional settings and the lack of measures to progress deinstitutionalisation; - (b) The range of barriers to enable persons with disabilities to exercise choice and preference regarding place of residence and support services, such as the additional cost proviso, the forcible pooling of inclusion benefits and services, the complexity of utilising personal budgets and benefit allowances based on shared accommodation rather than individual requirements. - 44.
-Recalling its general comment No. 5 (2017) on living independently and being included in the community, its Guidelines on deinstitutionalization, including in emergencies (2022) and the report of the Special Rapporteur on the Rights of Persons with Disabilities, 'Transformation of services for persons with disabilities' (2023), the Committee recommends that the State party, in close consultation with and active involvement of persons with disabilities: - (a) Develop a comprehensive deinstitutionalisation strategy to end, as a matter of priority, the institutionalisation of persons with disabilities, including in small residential homes, with measures to prevent trans-institutionalisation and to support the transition from institutions to life in the community, with specific timeframes, human, technical and financial resources, and clear responsibilities for implementation and monitoring; - (b) Develop measures to remove barriers for persons with disabilities to choose where and with whom they live, including by committing to increase the supply of affordable and accessible housing, by establishing personal assistance supports and services, by removing additional cost requirements and the forced pooling of inclusion benefits and services, reducing the complexity in utilising personal budgets and by basing benefit allowances on individual requirement rather than shared accommodation.
+- 43. The Committee is concerned about: - (a) The extensive segregation of persons with disabilities in institutional settings and the lack of measures to achieve progress in deinstitutionalization; - (b) The range of barriers to enable persons with disabilities to exercise choice and preference regarding their place of residence and support services, such as additional cost provisions, the forcible pooling of inclusion benefits and services and the complexity of utilizing personal budgets and benefit allowances based on shared accommodation rather than individual requirements. - 44.
+Recalling its general comment No. 5 (2017), its guidelines on deinstitutionalization, including in emergencies, and the report of the Special Rapporteur on the rights of persons with disabilities on the transformation of services for persons with disabilities, the Committee recommends that the State party, in close consultation with and with the active involvement of persons with disabilities: - (a) Develop a comprehensive deinstitutionalization strategy to end, as a matter of priority, the institutionalization of persons with disabilities, including in small residential homes, with measures to prevent transinstitutionalization and to support the transition from institutions to life in the community, with specific time frames, human, technical and financial resources and clear responsibilities for implementation and monitoring; - (b) Develop measures to remove barriers for persons with disabilities to choose where and with whom they live, including by committing to increase the supply of affordable and accessible housing, establishing personal assistance supports and services, removing additional cost requirements and the forced pooling of inclusion benefits and services, reducing the complexity of utilizing personal budgets and basing benefit allowances on individual requirements rather than shared accommodation.